Logan Park High School: Education

 The founding principal was "Arch" Wilson.
+He disappeared after embarking on a climbing expedition on Mount Aspiring in 1980.

 Colin Croudis was principal between 1980 until 1992.

 In 1998, Jane Johnson was appointed as the school's first female principal.
 Ms Johnson retired in 2017, and in September of that year, co-principals Peter Hills and Kristan Mouat were appointed.
+Kristan Mouat and Peter Hills remained co-principals until Mouat died on 10 June 2023.

 Logan Park High School combines both a junior and a senior school.
 Year 9 (Form 3) and Year 10 (Form 4) are the juniors of the school; Years 11 to 13 (Forms 5 to 7) are the seniors of the school.
 Most senior students sit their NCEA examinations during their time at the school.

 Culture

 The school's motto, Kua mutu, kua timata is Māori, and means "It is finished, but has again begun" – a reference to the new school rising from the old King Edward Technical College, and also to high school as a transition from childhood to adulthood.

-The school uniform's colours are black, white and maroon.
-The uniform is optional in year 13.
+The school uniform's colours are black, white, and maroon, Year 9 and 10 students wear the junior uniform of a white shirt, black trousers/maroon kilt with optional polar fleece or jersey, Years 11 and 12 wear the senior uniform adding a blazer and tie to the junior uniform.
+Year 13 students do not wear uniform during their final year.

+The uniform is fully gender neutral.

 The school was divided into five houses although starting in 2008 there have been four, each with its own dean.
 These houses are named Clayton, Omimi, Aoraki (formerly Aorangi), Toroa and Potiki (although not featuring in the 2008 school year and in subsequent years).
 As of 2022 each house is split into multiple groups.

 Logan Park High School is regarded as important in the history of New Zealand rock music as being one of the elements that made up the Dunedin sound.
 Many of the musicians who were at the forefront of this movement in the 1980s were pupils of Logan Park when they made their first public musical performances.